Vision-Guided Robotics in Automated Machines

 Automation technology has dramatically advanced over the past few decades.
 According to the Robotic Industries Association, “Robots have become faster, more accurate and more capable of automating a wider range of tasks.
 Vision technology has become cheaper, faster and more intelligent over the years too.”
 When combined, it should come as no surprise, then, that these two automation technologies have proven beneficial to manufacturers in virtually every industry.

 In some of today’s sophisticated automated machinery, vision-guided robotic motion is allowing robotic machines to do more complex tasks than ever before.
-Below, we briefly explain vision-guided robotics and some of the primary capabilities and benefits.
+Below, we briefly explain vision-guided robotics and some of its primary capabilities and benefits.

 What is Vision-Guided Robotics?